2015–16 Indiana Hoosiers men's basketball team: Recruiting class

-On April 4, 2015, McDonald's All-American and Jordan Brand All-Star, Thomas Bryant committed to IU.
-With this commit, IU landed their fifth McDonald's All-American in a row, as well as secured a 6'10" rim-protector, which was something drastically missing from the previous season.
+On April 4, 2015, McDonald's All-American and Jordan Brand All-Star Thomas Bryant committed to IU.
+With this commit, IU landed their fifth McDonald's All-American in a row, and secured a 6'10" rim-protector, which was something drastically missing from the previous season.
 Bryant made the announcement live on ESPN during the Dick's National Tournament.